pmnoxx/reshade-display-commander/SUPPORT.md

 # Support

+## ⚠️ Important: ReShade Version Requirement

+**This addon requires ReShade 6.5.1+ (nightly builds) and depends on features coming in ReShade 6.5.2+.**

+- **Stable ReShade releases are NOT compatible**
+- You must use nightly builds from [ReShade GitHub Actions](https://github.com/crosire/reshade/actions)
+- The required features are not yet available in public stable releases
+- Reference the [latest successful build](https://github.com/crosire/reshade/actions/runs/17221413324) for compatibility

 ## Getting Help

 If you need help with the Display Commander addon, there are several ways to get support: